 The definition of “covered employee” for DC PFL includes an employee:

 - Who spends more than fifty percent (50%) of his or her work time for that employer working in the District of Columbia; or

-- Whose employment for the covered employer is based in the District of Columbia and who regularly spends his or her work time for the covered employer in the District of Columbia, and not more than 50% of his or her work time for that covered employer in another jurisdiction.
-Work time spent at another work site outside of the District of Columbia is incidental in nature; is temporary or transitory in nature; or consists of isolated transactions.
+- Whose employment for the covered employer is based in the District of Columbia and who regularly spends their work time for the covered employer in the District of Columbia, if they do not spend more than 50% of their work time for that covered employer in another jurisdiction or if work time spent outside of the District of Columbia is incidental in nature, temporary or transitory in nature, or consists of isolated transactions.

 Save the date!